What is an Acquisition?

 5. Access to capital

 After an acquisition, access to capital as a larger company is improved.
-Small business owners are usually forced to invest their own money in business growth due to the inability to access funds.
+Small business owners are usually forced to invest their own money in business growth, due to their inability to access large loan funds.
 However, with an acquisition, there is an availability of a greater level of capital, enabling business owners to acquire funds needed without the need to dip into their own pockets.

 6. Fresh ideas and perspective